babdor/DCZia-CTF2022/README.md

 3-5 challs per topic maybe a some extra ones hiding here in there where they stop and talk to @bab for extra fun prizes

-lets get a little theme going.

-aliens name: The Galactic Union

-since we are at space house this year maybe we can take some sci-fi inspired things and have a bit of fun.

-the last few ctf's we've done are all super vague and don't really give any hints. thats no fun and doesn't get folks interested.
-Jeopardy style are fun but can be a bit repetitive. maybe we can do a bit of layering here and there.

-* space house is the HQ for a small group of folks looking to protect the planet from some sort of alien force that have come to take over.
-* we've broken into their comms and are looking around
-* we found they might be advanced but their security is a bit suspect.

 # web

 ## robotic-lfi